 Once the pizza is fully cooked on the stone deck, use a peel to raise it into the oven dome for a few seconds.
 The dome has a lot of heat and provides a nice, light char and crispy edge on the pizza top.

 Baking pizza in a wood-fired oven can be challenging, but with a little bit of practice you can make a perfect pizza every time.
-Learn more about wood-fired and other common oven types in our eBook, How To Select The Right Oven for Your Pizza Operation.
+Learn more about wood-fired and other common oven types in our eBook, The Best Crust Types for Your Pizzeria’s Oven.
 Click the button below to download your free copy.